 You Love Me, You Love Me Not

 In 2018 local poet Shannon Laws wanted to perform her poetry to music.
-On the edge of a creative transition, she thought speaking her lines to music might help to explore reason and purpose.
-After asking a few friends if they knew an available stand-up bassist, she found Greg Sherman, a folk bassist and special education teacher from Mount Vernon.
-The two performed “You Love Me, You Love Me Not” LIVE at Bellingham venues to receptive audiences.
+On the edge of a creative transition, she believed speaking her lines to music might help to explore reason and purpose.
+After asking a few friends if they knew an available stand-up bassist, she found Greg Sherman, a folk bassist, and special education teacher, from Mount Vernon.
+The two performed “You Love Me, You Love Me Not” LIVE to receptive audiences.
 It was so much fun Shannon decided to record and offer it as an album.

-This collection is a satire and embellishment of very real relationships, explores the adult dating experience, it carries the listener through a muddy mess of emotions, passion, regret, rebound, delirious dreaming, and various other levels of pain and suffering while in the pursuit of finding love, or something close to it.
-The combination of Shannon’s articulation and Greg’s bass touching each stanza ever so gently is a roller coaster ride that stabs and caresses the heart.
+This collection is a satire and embellishment of some very real moments.
+It explores the adult dating experience, carries the listener through a muddy mess of emotions, passion, regret, rebound, delirious dreaming, and various other levels of pain and suffering while in the pursuit of finding love, or something close to it.
+The combination of Shannon’s articulation and Greg’s bass touching each stanza ever so gently creates a hypnotic journey, with each cut standing on its own.
 Audiences relate to these stories regardless of their age or relationship status.
-Its a treasure of a collection.
+Own this unique album today!

 Currently available at Village Books on their website and in their bookstore

 located in the historic Fairhaven neighborhood, Bellingham, Washington